 Green asparagus comes conveniently in three standard sizes – thin, thick, and meaty.

-The thick and meaty spears are well-suited to intense cooking techniques, like in the pressure cooker, and they are also perfect for blending into soups.
+The thick and meaty spears are well-suited to intense cooking techniques, like roasting or cooking in the pressure cooker, and they are also perfect for blending into soups.
 But the skin on the thicker spears doesn’t cook down easily, so always remember to peel the lower half of each one before you proceed with a recipe.

 I have found the thinner version is not more delicate in flavor, but it works well in salads and sandwiches.